Right to sit: Ontario

 Ontario passed a Shops Regulation Act in 1888, the same year that Manitoba passed similar legislation, the highlight of which included the right to sit for female workers.
 An 1891 report published by the University College, Toronto on "The Conditions of Female Labour" mentions that while the Shops Regulation Act protected women workers' right to sit, the law was "to a large extent, a dead letter...as there is no system of inspection under the Act."
 However, the report notes that some scattered attempts at enforcement had been made in Toronto.
 The report mentions that employers often would not let women workers sit down because they believed sitting gave "an appearance of dullness of trade."
 Given the lack of enforcement, the report recommended a system of inspection covering the whole province to effectively guarantee the right to sit.

+Ontario's Revised Statutes of 1897 required seats for female workers.

+The Revised Statutes of Ontario state that suitable seating must be provided in worker lunch rooms where lunch rooms are required.

 Quebec

 During the 1980s and 1990s, Article 11.7.1 of Quebec's "Regulation respecting industrial and commercial establishments" protected a worker's right to sit "where the nature of the work process allows it."
 In 1989, a middle-aged supermarket cashier with back pain filed a complaint after being denied the right to sit.
 A Quebec appeals tribunal ruled in favor of the cashier and her union in 1991.
 Article 11.7.1 was later revoked.

 In 2017, a 71-year-old Costco worker in Sainte-Foy, Quebec City, was ordered by his employer to stand while working after he brought a bench to work.
 He was reprimanded again for leaning against a wall after his bench was prohibited.
 Stating that "We're not lazy, we're old", the worker insisted on his right to sit.
 His right to sit was only granted after multiple requests, with Costco demanding that he provide a medical note.
 After taking his case to upper management, the worker gained the right to sit exception for 15 other Costco workers.